How To Remove Pollen From Your Pool

 With daily filtering and skimming, you should be able to manage your pollen and keep your water clear.
 That said, sometimes, a bit of pollen still slips through.
 In these cases, we need to take things to the next level with Leslie's Clear Aid.
 This product breaks down pollen and other non-living organic contaminants while also increasing filter effectiveness.

 One other thing to be aware of is that pollen can play host to some harmful microorganisms that live off of the pollen while it decays.
 The simplest way to take care of these little guys is to shock your pool, preferably at night.
 A chlorine-based shock is designed to kill bacteria and other pollutants, and is the final step in eliminating pollen and its effect on your pool water.
+But sanitizer can only work effectively if your pool water is balanced.
+To make sure all aspects of your pool's water chemistry are within proper ranges, bring a sample into your local Leslie's store for a free 10-point AccuBlue® water test.

 Especially in spring, the pollen won’t stop coming, and you don’t want to let it build up.
 Fortunately, what your filter won’t catch, a fine-mesh skimmer probably will.
 Just remember that taking care of it is a daily task!
 The legion of pollen that covers your pool can feel like an invading army, but with regular care and attention, you can turn back the horde!